 TLATEX itself writes either two or three files, depending on the options.
 The names of these files are normally determined from the name of the input file.
 However, options allow you to specify the name of each of these files.
-TLATEX also runs the separate IATEX program and possibly a program to produce a Postscript or pdf file.
+TLATEX also runs the separate LATEX program and possibly a program to produce a PostScript or PDF file.
 These programs produce additional files.
-In the following option description, the root of a file name is the name with any extension or path specifier removed; for example, the root of c:\foo\bar.tla is bar.
+Below are the file-related options.
+In their descriptions, the root of a file name is the name with any extension or path specifier removed; for example, the root of c:\foo\bar.tla is bar.
 All file names are interpreted relative to the directory in which TLATEX is run.